 Student Conduct Processes are governed by UHD's Student Rights and Responsibilities policy, PS 04.A.01, and the processes are conducted by the University Student Conduct Officer.
-Tommy Thomason currently serves in this role.
 The student-conduct processes are defined for the "academic environment" (section 4.1.1) and the "university level" (section 4.1.2).